fabianseiler/Approximate-Image-Processing-Datasets/README.md

 + rice.png [2]
 + tree.tiff [1]
 + walkbridge.tiff [3]
++ walter_cronkite.tiff [1]
 + woman_blonde.tiff [3]
 + woman_darkhair.tiff [3]

 ## Grayscale Filtering
 For the grayscale filtering we also choose well-known images with varying sizes and contents to also include more variety.
-We choose a representative combination of animals like flamingos.jpg and peacock.jpg, general objects like toysnoflash.png and peppers.tiff, landscapes like cornfield.bmp and boat_on_lake.tiff and humans like lena_color.tiff and girl.bmp.
+We choose a representative combination of animals like flamingos.jpg and peacock.jpg, general objects like toysnoflash.png and peppers.tiff, and landscapes like cornfield.bmp.
 This dataset also consists of 21 entries which are shown with their corresponding sources.
 + airplane.tiff [1]
 + boat_on_lake.tiff [1]
 + cablecar.bmp [4]
 + cornfield.bmp [4]
++ couple.tiff [1]
 + female_ntsc.tiff [1]
 + flamingos.jpg [2]
 + fruits.png [4]
 + girl.bmp [4]
 + indiancorn.jpg [2]
-+ lena_color.tiff [3]
 + llama.jpg [2]
 + mandril_color.tif [1]
 + monarch.bmp [3]